Table of Contents Hide

 Glucose is the main source of energy for the body.
 Thus, once the body recognizes the need for more glucose to burn, it extracts the stored glucose to replenish the body with energy.
 When the body runs out of stored glucose, it starts burning fat and then eventually, a muscle protein.

-Also, when one fasts, one should eat nutritious food and a lot of fluids during breaks between fasts.
+Also, when one fasting to loose weight, one should eat nutritious food and a lot of fluids during breaks between fasts.

 Consult with the best dietitian before trying any diet plan or check our list of the best dietitian in India and book a priority appointment.